rahulbakshee/TechMeIfYouCan/_posts/2020-12-11-Aerial-Cactus-Identification-Kaggle.md

 We have been given two folders for train and test images which contain images for both positive and negative classes.
 First we load the `.csv` file which has the IDs of images and their labels.

 ### visualize the data
 The first thing to do in Machine Learning is to understand the data yourself before fitting any model.
 It is better to understand the data and have a good intuition about the features(e.g. in case of tabular data) which may help in curve fitting and later interpreting the model.
-In our case we will pick randomly few samples and see the distribution of positive(image has catus) and negative(image does not have cactus) classes.
+In our case we will pick randomly few samples and see the distribution of positive(image has cactus) and negative(image does not have cactus) classes.

 ```
 fig,ax = plt.subplots(2,5, figsize=(10,7))